 NOTE: All prebuilt reports update on a nightly basis.

-Illuminate has several help documents on attendance however the districts that have experienced very positive rollouts have taken the time to look through our generic attendance procedures and develop district specific guidelines and expectations.
+Illuminate has several help documents on attendance however the districts that have experienced very positive rollouts have taken the time to look through how attendance works in Illuminate and develop district specific guidelines and expectations.
 Some examples of these district procedures include but are not limited to ...

 - What time will attendance need to be taken?